December 17, 2025 10:10 PM

 by Thairanked Guide

-Christmas in Thailand is a unique experience.
 You trade snow for sand and roast turkey for… well, often a massive seafood buffet or a potluck with fellow expats.
 But if you are Vegan or Gluten-Free (GF), Thailand’s culinary landscape can be a minefield of hidden shrimp paste and wheat-based soy sauce.

 Whether you are heading to a fancy hotel gala or a cozy dinner with friends, here is how to enjoy the festivities without compromising your health or ethics.
+See also these vegan fine dining experiences in Thailand for special occasions year-round.

 Most high-end hotels in Bangkok, Phuket, and Chiang Mai offer lavish Christmas Eve buffets.
 While they look impressive, they are tricky.